 Explanation of Procedures

-You will be asked a number of demographic questions, asked about your political viewpoints, and asked to answer a couple of questions about your knowledge of politics.
+You will be asked a number of demographic questions, asked about your political viewpoints, and will be asked to answer a couple of questions about your knowledge of politics.
 After completing these questions, you will view an instruction screen telling you what to do next.

-Participants will be randomly assigned to view two political yard signs (one after another).
+You will be randomly assigned to view three political yard signs (one after another).
 Large parts of the screen will be blurred, so that you can only view some parts of a yard sign at any given point of time.
 You and the other participants will have about 5 seconds to view each yard sign.
-This process will happen three times.
-After viewing the yard signs, you will be asked a number of questions about the yard sign.
+After viewing each yard sign, you will be asked a couple of questions about it.

-The treatment (version of the study) you get will chosen by chance, like flipping a coin.
+The treatment you get will chosen by chance, like flipping a coin.
 Neither you nor the researcher will choose what treatment you get.
 You will have a one in three chance of being given each treatment.
 Neither you nor the researcher will know which treatment you are getting.

 We cannot tell you everything about what we are doing in this study or why.
 However, a full explanation of the purpose of the research and procedures will be provided after you complete the study.